codahale/lockstitch/design.md

 ```

 The introduction of a nonce makes the scheme probabilistic (which is required for IND-CCA security).

+Unlike many standard AEADs (e.g. AES-GCM and ChaCha20Poly1305), it is fully context-committing: the
+tag is a strong cryptographic commitment to all the inputs.
+Similar to the
+[CTX construction](https://par.nsf.gov/servlets/purl/10391723), which replaces the tag of an
-The final `Derive` operation closes over all inputs--key, nonce, associated data, and
+existing AEAD with `H(K, N, A, T)`, the final `Derive` operation closes over all inputs--key, nonce,
-plaintext--which are also the values used to produce the ciphertext.
-Forging a tag here would imply
+associated data, and plaintext--which are also the values used to produce the ciphertext.
+Finding a
-either that AEGIS-128L's tags are not UF-CMA secure authenticators or that SHA-256 is not
-collision-resistant.
-In addition, this construction is fully committing to all inputs: finding a
 pair of `(key, nonce, ad, plaintext)` tuples which produce the same tag would similarly imply a lack
 of UF-CMA security for AEGIS-128L or collision resistance for SHA-256.

+Also unlike a standard AEAD, this can be easily extended to allow for multiple, independent pieces
+of associated data without risk of ambiguous inputs.

 Opening a sealed ciphertext uses the `Decrypt` operation to decrypt and `Derive` to re-calculate the
 tag: